johnwparent/APBPoster/docs/wrapper_yaml.rst

 Further information can be specified in a Yaml file, but this represents a bare bones example, which should be sufficent to prototype a Python representation of a C++ module.

 In addition to the inst field that can be specified for templated types/functions, the wrapper supports a complex customization field that allows for fairly granular customization and and alteration of the generated binding code objects.
-The customization is documented further at: __customization__
+The customization is documented further at: :ref:`customization`